istio/istio.io/content/en/news/2019/announcing-1.3.5/index.md

 - **ISTIO-SECURITY-2019-006** A DoS vulnerability has been discovered in Envoy.

 __[CVE-2019-18817](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-18817)__: An infinite loop can be triggered in Envoy if the option `continue_on_listener_filters_timeout` is set to True, which is the case in Istio.
 This vulnerability could be leveraged for a DoS attack.
+If you applied the mitigation mentioned in [our November 11, 2019 news post](/news/2019/istio-security-2019-006), you can remove the mitigation once you upgrade to Istio 1.3.5 or newer.

 ## Bug fixes